locationtech/udig-platform/docs/devel/en/csv_renderer_tutorial.rst

 Tips, Tricks and Suggestions
 ----------------------------

-The following tips have been provided by the udig-devel list; please stop by and introduce yourself.
+The following tips have been provided by the udig-dev list; please stop by and introduce yourself.

 Commercial Training Materials
 -----------------------------